PrestaShopCorp/docs.cloud.prestashop.com/docs/src/5-prestashop-billing/100-hidden/1-checkout-subscription/README.md

 ### Build the context

-We provide a PHP lib which create the billingContext for you, but if you want to display the checkout outside of a shop, you need to build it manually.
+We provide a PHP lib which create the billingContext for you, but if you want to display the checkout outside of a PrestaShop shop, you need to build it manually.
 Here is an example of the context.
 Please find more information about the context [in PrestaShop Billing CDC page](http://localhost:8080/5-prestashop-billing/6-references/3-billing-cdc/#context).

 :::tip Note
 The `contextType` set to shop means that you want to attach the subscription to a shop.